RebeccaVandeWater/fs-journal/notes/12-sql.md

   - SMALLINT UNSIGNED says how big the integer can be (how many bytes can be stored) and UNSIGNED states that it has to be a positive number
   - ENUM is the type for enums, and in order to create them you would write them like this:
     - category ENUM('misc', 'cats', 'dogs', 'gachamon', 'games') DEFAULT 'misc'
+  - TEXT is another type of VARCHAR, but has a massive character count.

 #SECTION - Using SQL data in C#